ShikharJ/MIPS-Processor-Simulation/README.md

 This project is still in its nascent stage.
 The simulation works fine for now, but probably can be optimized in many ways.

 ## Usage
 The entire simulation can be tested by simulating the `MIPSStimulus.v` file using `ModelSim`.
+Currently, the instructions form a testing pipeline and have been converted into binary to work.

 ## Documentation
 Most of the codebase has inline comments added, and follows from the standard 5-stage MIPS pipeline as follows: